Meeco/docs/platform/supported-standards.md

 ### Data Encryption Algorithms

 Following algorithms are supported when encrypting data at rest and in transit.
+Used as defined in [NIST - Data Encryption Key](https://csrc.nist.gov/glossary/term/data_encryption_key).

 | Key Type |
 | --- |